Essential oils are everywhere.

 Rice Bran Oil-extracted from rice during the milling process, this clear oil has no scent of it’s own and is quickly absorbed by the skin.
 Also used in culinary applications, rice bran oil is becoming common in natural care products. (get it here)

 these are some of the most common and easily affordable oils on the market.
-You can find most of these oils in your local grocery or health food store, or online. (each one is linked to where I purchase it)
+You can find most of these oils in your local grocery or health food store, or even online. (each one is linked to where I purchase it)

-What carrier oil would you use most often?
+Which carrier oil would you use most often?
 Be sure to pin this for later!